Our Aim: To teach our children well

 Welcome to Starbank School

 Starbank has for many years been a very popular and successful primary school.
-In response to demand for places we became an all-through school from September 2014 onward.
-As part of this development a brand new building will open on Hob Moor Road (by Sept 2016) which will replace our current Annex site.
+In response to demand for places we became an all-through school from September 2014 onwards.
+As part of this development a brand new building opened on Hob Moor Road (in September 2016).

 Your child has great potential.
-Help him/her realise it by choosing Starbank.
+Help them realise it by choosing Starbank.